EGI-Federation/documentation/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for opening an issue in our documentation.
+Thank you for opening an issue in our repository.
 Please use the template below to construct the issue.

 Dealing with issues:
-- Issues opened here will be evaluated by the maintainers, and given priority based based on that evaluation.
+- Issues opened here will be evaluated by the maintainers, and given priority based on that evaluation.
 - Support is provided on a best-effort basis
 - See the CODE_OF_CONDUCT.md for a deeper description of how we deal with support